AlexandrosGazis/SpringBoot/README.md

 	b.
 For a user's AFM (National Insurance number) display all available db records

 	c.
 For a user's Email Adress display all available db records

+-Search the Database for the last 10 Repairs of the (current) day

 The project was developed in collaboration with: [Giorgos Anagnostakis](https://github.com/GiorgosAnagnostakis),  [Kostas Beroukas](https://github.com/KostasGit) and [Katerina Manioudaki](https://github.com/katerinaeks).